 For more information:

-Napa Valley Film Festival 2014 – Plans are already in the works for next year’s event.
-I don’t know what will be in the pipeline of films that will be on the schedule, but it will debut November 12 – 16, 2014.
-There is a range of festival passes with a variety of admission options, special events, and perks.
+Plans are already in the works for next year’s event.
+I don’t know what will be in the pipeline of films that will be on the schedule but it is sure to be entertaining.
+A range of festival passes will be available with a variety of admission options, special events, and perks.
 Day passes are also available.